moneroexamples/onion-monero-blockchain-explorer/README.md

 make
 ```

 When compilation finishes executable `xmrblocks` should be created.
+Before running
+please make sure that  `~/Downloads` folder exists and is writable.
+Time zone library that explorer is using, puts there
+its database of time zone offsets

 To run it:
 ```